Turning Flowchart into Dialog: Augmenting Flowchart-grounded Troubleshooting Dialogs via Synthetic Data Generation: Related Work

 \subsection{Data Augmentation for Dialogue}

-Data augmentation for dialogue-related tasks has been explored in several previous works: \citet{quan2019effective} presented sentence and word-level data augmentation approaches for end-to-end task-oriented dialogues; \citet{louvan2020simple} proposed lightweight augmentation -- a set of word-span and sentence-level augmentation methods for low-resource slot filling and intent classification; \citet{hou2018sequence} presented a seq2seq framework to augment dialogue utterances for {dialogue language understanding,} including a ranking system to produce diverse utterances; \citet{zhang2020seqmix} proposed a {Multi-Action Data Augmentation (MADA)} model, which uses dialog states to summarize the dialog history, and then maps dialog states to their system actions.
-Data augmentation methods for spoken dialogue and language understanding, including generative latent variable models, were investigated in~\cite{hou2018sequence,kim2019data,yoo2019data}. {However, most of the previous works focus on data augmentation for discriminative tasks (\eg\ dialogue act classification, intent detection).} \citet{cai2020data,kann2022open} used data augmentation to improve response generation performance in open-domain dialogues.
-However, their methods are typically retrieval-based, which heavily rely on relevant external resource.
-Given the limited relevant external resource in FTD, the retrieval-based data augmentation method cannot be applied for FTD systems directly.
+Data augmentation for dialogue-related tasks has been explored in several previous works: \citet{quan2019effective} presented sentence and word-level data augmentation approaches for end-to-end task-oriented dialogues; \citet{hou2018sequence} presented a seq2seq framework to augment dialogue utterances for {dialogue language understanding,} including a ranking system to produce diverse utterances; \citet{zhang2020seqmix} proposed a {Multi-Action Data Augmentation (MADA)} model, which uses dialog states to summarize the dialog history, and then maps dialog states to their system actions.
+Data augmentation methods for spoken dialogue and language understanding, including generative latent variable models, were investigated in~\cite{hou2018sequence,kim2019data,yoo2019data}. {However, most of the previous works focus on data augmentation for discriminative tasks. \citet{kann2022open} used retrieval-based data augmentation to improve response generation performance in open-domain dialogues, which heavily rely on relevant external resource.
+Given the limited relevant external resource in FTD, the retrieval-based data augmentation method cannot be applied for FTD systems.